A7H3NA/CEH/CTF/2021/BCACTF 2.0/Web/Movie-Login-2/Movie-Login-2.md

 ## answer

 Same SQLinjection problem as Movie-Login-1.
-The following characters are filtered.
+The following values listed in denylist.json will be filtered.

 `1,0,/,=`